Spicy food is one way to improve the flavour and taste of food, and it has been used in Chinese cuisine for thousands of years (1).

 Health benefits of eating spicy foods

-There are many health benefits of eating spicy foods are include:
+There are many health benefits of eating spicy foods include:

-A 2021 Study has shown that eating spicy foods is associated with reducing the risk of heart diseases related mortality.
+A 2021 Study has shown that eating spicy foods reduces the risk of heart disease-related mortality.

-Spicy food may also be able to improve your health by preventing the risk of developing heart disease.
+Spicy food may also improve your health by preventing the risk of developing heart disease.

-A 2017 study suggests that certain types of spicy foods such as chili pepper significantly reduced the risk factors allied with cardiovascular disease.
+A 2017 study suggests that certain types of spicy foods, such as chilli peppers, greatly reduce the risk of cardiovascular disease.

 By dilating your blood vessels, and reducing blood pressure.

-Antioxidant and antiplatelet agents found in capsaicin can regulate energy metabolism, which may contribute to the cardiovascular system (5) (6) (7) (8) (9) (10) (11).
+Antioxidant and antiplatelet agents found in capsaicin can regulate metabolism, which may contribute to the cardiovascular system (5) (6) (7).

 Check Out – Heart Attack: Symptoms, Reason, At Young Age